-The Experimental Physics Investigators Initiative recognizes the need for support at a time in a researcher’s career when they can be creative and productive but may feel hampered when their early-career funding dries up.
-The initiative will provide significant funding to enable researchers to venture in new directions that have the potential to transform the field, organize efforts to bring scholars together to help encourage new ideas and collaborations, and reinforce and help group leaders build a productive and inclusive research culture in their labs and within their department and university.
+The Experimental Physics Investigators Initiative recognizes the need for support at a time in a researcher’s career when they can be creative and productive but may feel hampered as their early-career funding dries up.
+The initiative will provide significant funding to enable researchers to venture in new directions that have the potential to transform the field.
+We are organizing efforts to bring these scholars together to help encourage new ideas and collaborations, and to reinforce and help these scientists build a productive and inclusive research culture in their labs and within their department and university.

-Each grant will provide $250,000 per year for five years with additional funds available for research equipment.
+Each grant will provide $1,250,000 over five years with additional funds available for research equipment.
 This amount includes a 12.5% indirect cost allowance on eligible expenses.
 Grants will be made to the applicant’s non-profit or public university or research institution.

-Investigators must have earned tenure (or equivalent) at their U.S. institution and be within four years of that appointment at the time of application.
-The department will be asked to limit service requirements of the principal investigator (e.g., service on committees) and some teaching buyout is allowed, yet we expect that the successful grantee will teach and advise students.
+Investigators must have earned tenure (or equivalent) at their U.S. institution and be within five years of that appointment at the time of application.
+Investigators must not have access to significant funding (conventional or flexible) to pursue the research ideas described in the proposal.

 Back to Overview